leantorres73/aws-one-param-env/README.md

 # aws-one-param-env

-Module for loading parameter-store values from AWS SSM into environment variables
+Module for loading parameter-store value from AWS SSM into environment variables.
+The difference between this module and others is that it's expecting one parameter store with the form of an env file like:

+YOUR_CONFIG_1=Test1
+YOUR_CONFIG_2=Test2

 ## Features
 * Loads one parameter by path
 * Runs synchronously to that environment variables can be set before your code loads
-* Can run inside AWS Lambda environment
+* Can run inside AWS Lambda environment or EC2
-* AWS Node.js 10.x compatible
+* AWS Node.js 10.x or greater compatible

 ## Installation
 Install via npm.